loftware/either-type/README.md

-# either-type
+# LoftDataStructures_Either

 A general purpose either type and basic utilities to support its use.

 ## API Notes

 ### Multiple Closure APIs

-As of now, despite the contentious nature of multiple trailing closures, the APIs in this package that utilize multiple closures are optimized for cases where they are used at the call site.
+The APIs in this package that utilize multiple closures are optimized for the use of the multiple trailing closures feature at the call site.
 This means attaching the description of the first closure argument to the end of the function name, and providing a descriptive label for further closure arguments that is intended for use as a second trailing closure label.

 ### Either Enum Case Naming